fmv1992/data_sciences_project_template/readme.md

 * `code/python/grid_search.py`:
     * Provide grid search functions.
     * Should combine models x datasets (data transformations) x grid search.
-    * Should expose best results per model (that is a data set and a best grid) in a function.
+    * Should expose best results that are easily combined with models.
+In the end the data scientist wants the best combination of: model + data
+      + hyperparameter/grid.
 * `code/python/main.py`:
     * Run all the desired analysis of your project.
+    * Must execute all pertinent functions and generate all desired results.
+      One command and your project is executed.
-    * Contains imports and high level function calls only.
+    * Contain imports and high level function calls only.
-    * Calls main functions defined in other files.
+    * Call main functions defined in other files.
 Also calls specific functions from other files.
-    * May have other module level simple functions' definitions (such as filtering warnings).
+    * May have other module-level simple functions' definitions (such as filtering warnings).
-    * All complexity should be kept away from it and encapsulated in the respective py file.
+    * All complexity should be kept away from it and encapsulated in the respective python file.
 * `code/python/models.py`:
     * Provide model loading functions.
     * Execute models' results analyses (to be changed to its own module).